High-risk · Article 6 · Annex III

 LawEU

-EU AI Act 2024/1689: Harmonized AI Regulations
+EU AI Act 2024/1689: Harmonized AI Regulation

 Regulation (EU) 2024/1689 establishes harmonized rules for artificial intelligence to strengthen the internal market and ensure a high level of protection for health, safety, and fundamental rights.
-It governs high-risk AI systems, protects personal data, and promotes trustworthy AI.
+It regulates high-risk AI systems and mandates transparency, data protection, and conformity assessment.

 Source: EUR-Lex / Europäische Union